Bachelor of Science in Civil Engineering

 Associate Professor of Civil Engineering

-I am an Associate Professor in Civil Engineering.
-My teaching and research interests lie primarily in structural engineering.
-Also, I am the faculty advisor of the ASCE student chapter at PNW.
+Chen is an Associate Professor in Civil Engineering.
+His teaching and research interests lie primarily in structural engineering.
+Also, he is the faculty advisor of the ASCE student chapter at PNW.

 Assistant Professor of Civil Engineering